-Rob Heroy (en espanol) is an experienced and aggressive trial attorney.
+Rob Heroy (en espanol) solves problems.
+He believes that standing up to the Government provides his clients with the best possible results.
+He is aggressive and has significant trial experience in state and federal court.
 He left a prominent Charlotte law firm to join Goodman Carr as a partner in January of 2012.
 Prior to that, he served as an assistant district attorney in the Mecklenburg County District Attorney's Office.
-He has significant trial experience and believes that standing up to the government provides his clients with the best possible results.

-His work frequently involves representing individuals who are the subject of investigations who want to know their legal options and what steps can be taken early on to protect themselves.
-This may include responding to target letters or subpoenas, conducting our own investigations, subpoenaing the government, polygraphs, and other proactive steps.
+His work also frequently involves representing individuals and companies who are the subject of investigations who want to know their legal options and whether steps can be taken early on to protect themselves.
+In many cases, he has kept his clients from being charged, and their names from ever seeing a news reel.

-Business North Carolina Magazine has consistently selected Rob to the Legal Elite for criminal defense, and for the newly created category of immigration law, an award in which Business North Carolina polls attorneys to vote for the top 3 percent of attorneys in their field.
-North Carolina Super Lawyers selected him as a Rising Star in criminal defense.
+Business North Carolina Magazine selected Rob to the Legal Elite every year since 2010, an award in which Business North Carolina polls attorneys to vote for the top 3 percent of attorneys in their field.
+North Carolina Super Lawyers has recognized him on multiple occasions as a Rising Star in criminal defense.
 Martindale Hubbell has rated him as an AV Preeminent lawyer, their highest rating for legal ability.
 Martindale also lists him as having a 4.9 out of 5.0 client rating.
 He has a 10 out of 10 attorney rating on Avvo.com.
 He was selected to the Mecklenburg County Bar Leadership Institute in 2011.